 3.6 Throwing litter from vehicle.

-No person, being the driver or a passenger in a vehicle, shall throw or deposit litter upon the
+No person, being the driver or a passenger in a vehicle, shall throw or deposit litter upon the street or public place within the Town, or upon any private property.

 3.7 Unlawful deposits in ponds, etc.